andrwbrntt/Portfolio/Sales Award Banquet/README.md

 3. **The Sixer Award**
    - Projects sold above the average of projects that are at least $100,000
    - Can have multiple winners
+   - While a winner can have multiple sales meet the criteria, the award singular
    - Wins a Hamilton Intra-Matic watch

 4. **The High-Roller Award**